-(c) Communications between members of the Legislature regarding the legislative or deliberative process while the Legislature is in session.
+(c) Communications between members of the Legislature or between members of the legislature and partisan or nonpartisan legislative staff.

-(d) Communications not exceeding 500 pieces by members of the Legislature relating solely to the subject matter of a special session or extraordinary session, made during the period between the date that the session is called or scheduled and 14 days after adjournment of the session.
+(d) Communications not exceeding 500 pieces by members of the Legislature relating solely to the subject matter of a special session or extraordinary session, made during the period between the date that the session is called and 14 days after adjournment of the session.